TheJumpCloud/jcapi-java/jcapiv2/docs/ApplicationsApi.md

 <a name="graphApplicationTraverseUser"></a>
 # **graphApplicationTraverseUser**
-> List&lt;GraphObjectWithPaths&gt; graphApplicationTraverseUser(applicationId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphApplicationTraverseUser(applicationId, contentType, accept, limit, skip, xOrgId)

 List the Users bound to an Application